 - Compatible with Bluetooth and Type-C headphones

-*I really appreciate that they have included both right- and left-handed orientation, especially since my 4-year-old son is left-handed.
-Please note that for left-handed persons, the scanning would occur in a pushing rather than pulling/dragging motion.
+*I really appreciate that they have included both right- and left-handed orientation, especially since one of my children is left-handed.
+Note that for left-handed persons, the scanning would occur in a pushing rather than pulling/dragging motion.

 What can the 有道 Youdao Dictionary Pen read?

 - English, simplified Chinese, and traditional Chinese words and sentences in horizontal left-to-right orientation